Ohmnivore/HeadRush/README.txt

 plugins and mods as well.

 TODO
-1)-Message priority for Streamy (smarter queue handling) 2)-I forgot about audio.
-Must think about audio. *(3) 3)-Networked particle emitters?
+1)-I forgot about audio.
+Must think about audio. *(3) 2)-Networked particle emitters?
 Why not?

 TOFIX
 -Better knock back
 -Rewrite custom HUDs classes to use MarkupText

-*(1)It's the only thing keeping me from finally fully implementing the networked sprite protocol.
-Once that's done, things like bullets will finally be added to the game.

-*(2)Pretty much the same as the networked FlxSprite protocol but for FlxSound, I guess.
+*(1)Pretty much the same as the networked FlxSprite protocol but for FlxSound, I guess.
+Also I plan to use FkxFlod for background music (tracker music is awesome and also takes up waaaay less space - a common issue in games.)